 But even if you can’t find the desired extension in the library of approved apps, nothing stops you from injecting your own code snippet, luckily this feature (custom HTML) is present in the Wix editor.
 Simply copy the required piece of code and paste it into the appropriate field.

 Wix eCommerce features: multiple payment options, the ability to generate promotional coupons, customizable tax and shipping rules, mobile commerce and more.
-Check out real Wix-based stores: Wix commerce examples.
+Check out real Wix-based stores.

 Wix Blog features: the ability to schedule posts and add authors, multiple commenting systems, password-protected blog posts, the blog archive and more.
-See what real Wix blogs look like: Wix blog examples.
+See what real Wix blogs look like.

 Mobile optimization.
 Wix offers a built-in mobile editor that allows users to fine tune the mobile look of their sites using the same drag-and-drop tools.
 You can resize, relocate, hide and show any elements.
 You can re-show hidden elements anytime.
 Editing your mobile view does not affect your desktop site.
 Additionally, you can configure the Mobile Action Bar.